The Hollywood Bowl: The Story of an L.A. Icon

 Picnicking

-At least half the fun of any show at the Hollywood Bowl is picnicking.
 Unless it's a Lease Event, you're welcome to bring your own food and drink, including alcohol.
-If you want a pre-made, upscale picnic you can pick up to-go boxes and baskets packed with salads, sammies, sushi, and even caviar at Joan's on Third, The Larder at Tavern, Mendocino Farms, Petrossian, and Sugarfish, among other eateries.
+For an upscale picnic, pick up to-go boxes and baskets packed with salads, sandwiches, sushi, and even caviar at Joan's on Third, Mendocino Farms, Milkfarm, Petrossian, Sugarfish, and the veg-friendly Vromage, among numerous options.

 Once you get to the Bowl, you'll find 14 official picnic areas with tables and benches.
 Areas 6 and 7 are the most coveted because they're closest to the stage.
 Arrive at least an hour (maybe two) before showtime if you hope to claim one.
 You can also bring your comestibles to your seat.
-Pour a glass of rosé, bust out the snacks and make friends with people sitting nearby.
+Pour a glass of rosé, break out the snacks and make friends with people sitting nearby.

 Food + Wine